-If you are planning to install a wood heater, contact Council to discuss any compliance requirements with our Duty Desk on 02 4868 0888 or email Council on: firstname.lastname@example.org.
+If you are planning to install a wood heater, contact Council to discuss any compliance requirements by phone on (02) 4868 0888 or by email at firstname.lastname@example.org.

 More information can be found at NSW EPA’s Check your Heater Complies with the Standard webpage.